Thesis

 Claude has built in multiple features with the intention of creating a competitive edge for the company when it comes to servicing enterprise customers.
 Compared to ChatGPT, Bard, and Bing, three of the largest publicly available chatbots backed by established tech giants, Anthropic claims that Claude’s ethical focus makes it easiest to align with enterprise values.
 A survey in June 2023 reported that only 29% of business leaders had faith in the ethical use of commercial AI at the present moment, though 52% were “very confident” in ethical use within five years.

-Anthropic also believes the company’s extensive focus on minimizing harmlessness while maximizing helpfulness gives Claude a head start in commercial task automation.
+Anthropic also believes the company’s extensive focus on minimizing harm while maximizing helpfulness gives Claude a head start in commercial task automation.
 One of Claude’s advantages is its large context window, as Claude 3.5 Sonnet’s context window of 200K tokens significantly exceeds GPT-4o’s context window of 128K tokens.
 While models tend to struggle to identify relevant details with larger context windows, Claude 3.5 can still reportedly recall information.
 On the “Needle in a Haystack” benchmark, which measures retrieval accuracy, Claude 3.5 managed to achieve over 99% recall, even on longer context windows.
 While OpenAI has not disclosed the performance of GPT-4o on this benchmark, an independent evaluation of GPT-4, which also has a context window of 128K tokens, found that the model’s retrieval accuracy tends to degrade for context lengths over 100K.

 Source: Anthropic